oktaytuncay/Kubernetes/kubernetes.md

         - --configmap=$(POD_NAMESPACE)/nginx-configuration
 ```

-Creating a ConfigMap makes it easy for us to modify a configuration settings in the future.
-We'll just have to add it in to the ConfigMap and not have to worry about modifiying the Nginx configuration files.
+Creating a ConfigMap makes it easy for us to modify configuration settings in the future.
+We'll just have to add it to the ConfigMap and not have to worry about modifying the Nginx configuration files.

-We must also pass into environment variables that carry the pods, name and namespace it is deployed to.
+We must also pass into environment variables that carry the pods, name, and namespace it is deployed to.

 1. Deployment Configuration File Additional v2